lzukw/WirelessDisplay/README.md

   * [WirelessDisplayClient_executable]
   * [Scripts], where only [Scripts/Linux] is relevant.

+NOTE: If Open-Broadcaster-Software (OBS) is used as streaming-type (which for now only works on Linux- and macOS-presentation-computers), then OBS must be installed and prepared.
+See [Scripts/README.md]() for more information.
+If OBS shall not be used as streaming-type, you can remove OBS from the list of valid streaming-types in [WirelessDisplayClient/config.json]() before copying the file to the [WirelessDisplayClient_executable]()-folder.
+OBS as streaming-type works with a Windows-proejcting-computer, since the streaming-sink for a OBS-streaming-source is ffplay.

 The program can be started by the following commands.
-It is important to start the program from its directory, since it searches a 'config.json' in the current working directory:
+It is important to start the program from within its directory, since it searches a 'config.json' in the current working directory:

 ```
 cd pathToWirelessDisplay/WirelessDisplayClient_executable